 Exploring San Lorenzo in Florence: A Visitor's Guide

-Among the major art achievements of the Western world, the church of San Lorenzo, the Old Sacristy, the New Sacristy, the Princes' Chapel, and the Laurenziana Library combine priceless individual art treasures in a setting of outstanding architecture.
+Among the major art achievements of the Western world, the Basilica of San Lorenzo, the Old Sacristy, the New Sacristy, the Princes' Chapel, and the Laurenziana Library combine priceless individual art treasures in a setting of outstanding architecture.
 Probably the world's greatest patrons of the arts, the Medici family brought together the masters of their age to build a church complex for their own worship and as a mausoleum for generations of the powerful family.

 San Lorenzo Church

 The light, harmonious interior that Filippo Brunelleschi created here is almost a textbook of his ideal of Renaissance architecture.
 Stand for a moment just to take in the beautiful marble pavement, the columns with Corinthian capitals supporting the broad arches, the intricate coffered ceiling with delicate rosettes, and the proportions of the nave and the aisles with their side chapels.
 On either side at the end of the nave look up to see a pair of bronze pulpits by Donatello, the artist's final masterpiece, completed about 1460 by his students and vividly depicting scenes from the life of Christ and the saints.
 He is also thought to have designed the marble balcony over the door to the cloister in the left aisle.
 Opposite Donatello's bronze pulpit is another of the church's art treasures, a fresco by Agnolo Bronzino, Martyrdom of St. Lawrence.
 On the altar of the Cappella Martelli (in the left arm of the transept as you face the high altar) is a diptych of the Annunciation by Filippo Lippi, done in 1440.